xesco/castools/docs/CASFILE.md

 ### 2.2 ASCII Files

-ASCII files have a flexible structure and can span multiple blocks.
-Unlike BINARY and BASIC files which always use exactly two blocks, ASCII files can have as many data blocks as needed to store their content.
+`ASCII` files have a flexible structure and can span multiple blocks.
+Unlike `BINARY` and `BASIC` files which always use exactly two blocks, `ASCII` files can have as many data blocks as needed to store their content.

 **End-of-File Detection:**

-ASCII files use the byte `0x1A` (decimal 26) as an `EOF` marker.
-When the MSX reads an ASCII file, it stops reading at the first occurrence of this byte, treating it as the logical end of the file.
+`ASCII` files use the byte `0x1A` (decimal 26) as an `EOF` marker.
+When the MSX reads an `ASCII` file, it stops reading at the first occurrence of this byte, treating it as the logical end of the file.

 **Block Size:**

-ASCII data blocks are typically 256 bytes each.
+`ASCII` data blocks are typically 256 bytes each.
 When creating CAS files, text is divided into 256-byte chunks.
 The last block must contain at least one `EOF` marker, and is padded to 256 bytes with `0x1A` bytes.
 If the text length is a multiple of 256, an additional block containing only `0x1A` padding is required.

 **What happens after EOF:**
 - Data after the `0x1A` marker within the same file is ignored (padding, garbage data)
 - A `CAS HEADER` after the `EOF` marker may signal the start of a **new file** (not continuation of the current ASCII file)

 **Important limitation:** Because `0x1A` serves as the `EOF` marker, ASCII files cannot contain this byte as part of their actual content.
-This is only a restriction for ASCII files—BINARY and BASIC files can include `0x1A` as regular data since they don't use an `EOF` marker.
+This is only a restriction for `ASCII` files—`BINARY` and `BASIC` files can include `0x1A` as regular data since they don't use an `EOF` marker.

 **Putting it all together**